Rm-lee/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+   The Document Object Model is html elements expressed in objects making it simpler to access and manipulate attributes.

 2. What is an event?

+   An event is an interaction between user or a system and the webpage.
+Examples of these are click,scroll and load.

 3. What is an event listener?

+   An event listener is a method used to watch for these events and execute code once an event is triggered.

 4. Why would we convert a NodeList into an Array?

+   Many array methods are not available with NodeList.
+We can use foreach method on NodeList but not methods like map() or filter().

 5. What is a component?

+   A component is a the grouping of HTML,CSS or JavaScript combined in such a way as to be reusable across a website or application.

 ### Git Set up